C4LV1NPU6/Projects/Lightbike Battle Game Web App/startup/README.md

 -Ability to chat with opponent.

-The game website (startup.lightbikebattle.click) and its host website (lightbikebattle.click).

-IMPORTANT: These websites may be shut down at the present moment to avoid charges+fees.
+The game website: startup.lightbikebattle.click.
+The host website: lightbikebattle.click.
+These websites may be shut down at the present moment to avoid charges+fees.